-The film won an oscar for best foreign movie.
-What is so remarkable is the fact that the main actors themselves were living in corrugated shacks in Soweto until very recently.
-South Africa's Mail and Guardian newspaper reports that Terry Pheto and Presley Chweneyagae were cast based on their performances in a theatre group in Soweto.
+The film won an Oscar for Best Foreign Language Picture in 2005.
+What is so remarkable is the fact that the main actors themselves were living in corrugated shacks in Soweto until the movie experienced its success.
+Additionally, South Africa's Mail and Guardian newspaper reported that Terry Pheto and Presley Chweneyagae were cast based on their performances in a theatre group in Soweto.

 The movie has been revisited by many since the start of the Iraq war, and for some people watching, the parallels that can be drawn are quite disconcerting.

-Much of the filming was done on location in Kenya including the large slum, Kibera, just outside the capital Nairobi.
-If you plan on visiting Kenya you may not get to see the slums, so it's good to at least realise that this is how many people live.
+Much of the filming was done on location in Kenya, including the large slum, Kibera, just outside the capital city of Nairobi.
+If you plan on visiting Kenya, you may not get to see the slums, so it's good to at least realize that this is how many people live.

-A beautiful movie written and directed by Ousmane Sembene one of Africa's best film makers.
-Set in Senegal, this murder mystery unfolds around the death of a district leader whose family gathers for the funeral.
+A beautiful movie that was written and directed by Ousmane Sembene—one of Africa's best filmmakers—"Guelwaar" is set in Senegal.
+This murder mystery unfolds around the death of a district leader whose family gathers for the funeral.

-Sambene influenced a lot of West African film makers, if you've seen the excellent recent movie Bamako you'll recognize his style of story-telling immediately.
+Sembene influenced a lot of West African filmmakers; if you've seen the excellent recent movie "Bamako" you'll recognize his style of story-telling immediately.